 I wouldn’t normally bother with reviewing the worthless sequel to a classic, but I’m going to tackle it with “Caddyshack II” – the putrid follow-up to one of the greatest comedies of all time.
 Like any Sasha Baron Cohen film or stinkers such as “Freddy Got Fingered,” I’ve personally rated “Caddyshack II” as “crap.”
 And I actually labeled it that back when I saw it on its premiere night in 1988.
 I didn’t want to hate it.
 After all, “Caddyshack” is a seminal comedy (along with “Animal House”) that I enjoyed so much back in the day.
-Still, feces is feces and “Caddyshack II” is just that.
+However, feces remains feces and “Caddyshack II” is just that.

 (1988; 198 minutes; rated PG; directed by Allan Arkush and starring Jackie Mason, Robert Stack and Dyan Cannon)